adriansalamon/remores-dl/README.md

-Otherwise, you can grab a precompiled binary from [releases](https://github.com/adriansalamon/remores-dl/releases/latest) for your architecture.
+Otherwise, you can grab a precompiled binary from [releases](https://github.com/adriansalamon/remores-dl/releases/latest) for your architecture. `x86_64-unknown-linux-musl` is known to work on KTH Ubuntu.
 Let me know if you need more architectures added.

 ### Usage